A lead generation quiz is a fantastic way to engage your website visitors and build your list fast!

 A lead generation quiz asks your visitor 5 to 10 questions.
 The questions are usually related to the products or services of your website.

 For example, a website selling watches might have a quiz titled “What’s your watch personality?”.
-The quiz shows the visitor different styles of watches and asks the quiz-taker which best matches who they are.
+The quiz shows the visitor different styles of watches and asks your visitor which best matches who they are.

 A health and fitness website, on the other hand, might have a quiz titled “How fit are you?”.
 The quiz would ask some questions that guide your visitor to the fitness program that best suits their level of fitness.

-Here are the seven main types of quizzes for lead generation.
+There are seven main types of quizzes for lead generation.
 Which one you choose will depend on your niche or industry.

 1. Personality Quiz